sadlil/website/exampleSite/content/post/getting-started.md

     [permalinks]
         post = "/:year/:month/:day/:slug"

 Where `:slug` defaults to the filename of the post, excluding the file extension.
-However, slug may be overridden on a per post basis if desired, simply by setting `slug = "my-short-post-title"` in your post preamble.
+However, slug may be overridden on a per post basis if desired, simply by setting `slug = "my-short-blog-title"` in your post preamble.

 ## Upgrading